BioDataLearning/DeepCirCode/README.md

 # DeepCirCode
 For circular RNA (circRNA) back-splicing prediction, DeepCirCode utilizes a convolutional neural network (CNN) with one-hot encoded nucleotide sequence as the input.
 Relevant features can be automatically extracted by DeepCirCode.
 Each kernel of the first CNN layer of DeepCirCode can be regarded as a motif scanner.
 In order to make these DeepCirCode-learnt features biologically interpretable, we also implemented a visualization method to represent these features as sequence motifs.
 The DeepCirCode method has been applied to three different species, including human, mouse and fruit fly, for circRNA back-splicing prediction.
 Comparision of DeepCirCode-learnt motifs from these species has also been performed.

 This documentation is part of the supplementary information release for DeepCirCode.
-For details of this work, users can refer to the original paper "**Deep Learning of the Back-splicing Code for Circular RNA Formation**" (J. Wang  and L. Wang, 2019).
+For details of this work, users can refer to our paper "**Deep Learning of the Back-splicing Code for Circular RNA Formation**" (J. Wang  and L. Wang, 2019).
 # Requirements
 DeepCirCode is an R package with one necessary function written in Python.
 To use DeepCirCode package, R >= 3.5.3 is required.
 The versions of other packages are suggestive ones.